gotsunami/gitlab-copy/README.md

 `gitlab-copy` won't copy anything until told **explicitely** to do so.
 Running it from the command line will show some stats only.

+## Download

-[Grab a binary version](https://github.com/gotsunami/gitlab-copy/releases/latest) for your platform or have a look to the **Compile From Source** section.
+Installing `gitlab-copy` is very easy since it comes as a static binary with no dependencies.
+Just [Grab a compiled version](https://github.com/gotsunami/gitlab-copy/releases/latest) for your platform (or have a look to the **Compile From Source** section).

 ## Features